 - Think about where you sit – don't always sit with the same people, be available to new singers (particularly in the first 3 sessions of a season, when new people join), spread your experience widely

-- Pay for the sessions (£15 for each Evolution session except the initial workshop, which is free - every session is three hours long, with a short break in the middle)
+- Pay for the sessions (£15 for each Evolution session - every session is three hours long, with a short break in the middle)

 What you can expect from us in an Evolution session